mirandagodi/Testing-theories-of-the-vocabulary-spurt/README.md

 `07_manuscript.Rmd` : This script includes code that produces descriptions, figures, and tables used in the manuscript.

 `data_dictionary.Rmd` : Data dictionary for the datasets used for the project.
 They are organized in order by the number of script they are used for.
+Some datasets are used in multiple scripts; these can be found in the set of the first script where they are used.
+To see a particular dictionary, call it in the console.

 DATA